berkeley-ospo/safe-ose-2025/description.md

 ### Access Control Vulnerability Mitigation Year 1 Milestones {-}

-- **ACV1---MFA Enforcement.** Implement multi-factor authentication requirements for 100% of SPEC Core Project owners.
+- **ACV1---MFA Adoption.** Implement multi-factor authentication requirements for all SPEC Core Project repository owners.
 This milestone codifies SPEC 6’s recommendation for two-factor authentication.
 - **ACV2---Role-based Access Control.** Deploy role-based access control (RBAC) prototypes in NetworkX and scikit-image, limiting CI/CD tokens to designated workflow files.
 This work operationalizes SPEC 6’s privilege minimization guidance and will serve as a model for broader RBAC adoption.
-- **ACV3---Access Audits.** Develop automated access audit systems using OpenID Connect (OIDC), with protocols to revoke permissions after six months of inactivity.
+- **ACV3---Access Audits.** Develop automated access audit systems, with protocols to revoke permissions after six months of inactivity.
-This milestone automates SPEC 6’s recommendation for regular review of permissions, reducing the risk from inactive accounts.
+This milestone automates SPEC 6’s recommendation to regularly review  permissions, reducing exposure from inactive accounts.

 ### Insider Attack Vulnerability Mitigation Year 1 Milestones {-}

 - **IAV1---Reputation System.**
-We will research existing reputation systems and tools, and engage the community through the SPEC process to define requirements and use cases for a contributor reputation system (e.g., assessing developer expertise or collaboration networks).
+We will research existing reputation systems and tools, and engage the community through the SPEC process to define requirements and use cases for a contributor reputation system.
+This system will, e.g., assess developer expertise, examine networks of collaboration, and incorporate a web of trust.
-We will then prototype a reputation system that analyzes over five years of contributor activity across ten core projects.
+We will then prototype the system, analyzing more than five years of contributor activity across ten core projects.
 - **IAV2---Anomaly Detection.**
 We will review existing approaches and tools for anomaly detection, and work with the community through the SPEC process to clarify needs and desired features.
-Alpha versions of anomaly detection tools for code review will be released, with a focus on C, C++, and Cython codebases that use unsafe memory operations.
+Alpha versions, or configurations, of anomaly detection tools, that can also act as code review agents, will be released, with a focus on C, C++, and Cython codebases that use unsafe memory operations.

 ## Year 2 Milestones

-For the second year, we will focus on scaling and integrating the tools, standards, and processes developed in Year 1 to achieve widespread adoption across the ecosystem.
+For the second year, we will focus on scaling and better integration of the tools, standards, and processes developed in Year 1 to achieve widespread adoption across the ecosystem.
 Our efforts will emphasize robust implementation of cryptographic signing, SBOM validation, automated vulnerability management, and advanced access controls in a broader set of projects.
 We will also refine and deploy reputation and anomaly detection systems at scale, ensuring that security best practices are embedded throughout the $\spose$.
 By targeting both core and domain-specific projects, we aim to establish sustainable, community-driven security practices that can be maintained and evolved beyond the award period.